hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 first report is startup, second report is operation

 [10:13:37](#m7O4AuE2pUzkme7F5ftxUiLHJRh7JdnM8Xx16npUmcI) <jpaquim>:
-Hey everyone Ì†ΩÌ±ã just getting started on the Red/REBOL ecosystem, coming primarily from a Web background professionally, but doing a lot of systems programming on the side as well.
+Hey everyone üëã just getting started on the Red/REBOL ecosystem, coming primarily from a Web background professionally, but doing a lot of systems programming on the side as well.
 I love LISPs, and I'm getting a lot of the same kind of vibe
 A few questions:
 - How is the M1 Mac support for Red and REBOL?
 I haven't found any M1-specific binaries, and not having much success with Rosetta 2 for some reason, getting an error 86 when trying to run the Intel binaries
 - Has anyone tried to build Red for WebAssembly?
 Either browser or WASI runtime compatible?
 I've seen https://github.com/ALANVF/Red.js but not sure if the focus will ever be on Wasm as a target

 [10:22:50](#UyT4RqOxKKcdM7dF_Wmz38pM06oty2LMOxO5ocqtt8c) <jpaquim>:
 And a couple of others more tangentially related:
-- Looking through the Red website, my inner webdev is constantly screaming a bit at the "classic" Google blogger/blogspot look Ì†ΩÌ∏õ would there be any interest in migrating the content to something like a simple static generator and some styling, or using one of the various documentation generators out there?
+- Looking through the Red website, my inner webdev is constantly screaming a bit at the "classic" Google blogger/blogspot look üòõ would there be any interest in migrating the content to something like a simple static generator and some styling, or using one of the various documentation generators out there?
 In terms of usability, I'm mostly missing highlighting on the source code snippets, I think that would make the examples richer and easier to follow
 - Is it common in the community to "write your own Red/REBOL", like it is within the various LISPs/Schemes?
 Is there any existing guide/overview to the main implementations?
-Thank you Ì†ΩÌπè
+Thank you üôè

 [10:38:20](#u87PKF6dInpO5PjkKxBQSiAqsaSoT9IeQTr_gSG0GHM) <rebolek (Boleslav B≈ôezovsk√Ω)>: